semanticist21/query-key-chain/README.md

 ## Usage

-`query-key-chain` provides a straightforward way to manage query keys in a hierarchical and functional manner.
+`query-key-chain` offers an efficient way to manage query keys for TanStack React Query in a hierarchical and functional manner.

-The result of each chain is an array, with each method appending its respective segment to the array.
+Each chain results in an array, with values appending their segments to it.

-The chain utilizes proxy objects to seamlessly attach methods that represent different levels of query keys, ensuring a clean and intuitive API.
+This approach uses the proxy API to attach methods representing different query key levels, ensuring a clean and intuitive API.

 This package supports a variety of functions to build complex query keys: